Five Reasons why User Experience Design is Worth Spending Time On

 The next step is coming up with the information architecture.
 This is defining what navigation item goes where and how the screens will end up working together.

 Following this, I create an interactive, clickable prototype of the app through an iterative process.
 This is a really important step as it takes those written ideas and puts it into the real world.
 You have something that can then be tested with actual users.
 Seeing users interact with the clickable prototype enables us to make adjustments well before any money is invested in developing the app.
 It de-risks software projects and increases confidence that the development will result in an app that delivers a needed product to its end users.

 Because the prototype is only “medium fidelity”, it doesn’t contain final visuals, colours, fonts, etc. We like to ensure that the core functionality and interaction is established before tackling the visuals.
-This process is described in more detail on our UX service presentation page —head over there to check that out in more detail.
+This process is described in more detail on our UX service presentation page - check that out in more detail.

 What I’d like to highlight is that this prototype - the main deliverable of the UX process - becomes a very important piece of information going forward.
 It will serve as a blueprint for the whole team.
 It ensures that everyone is looking at the same interpretation of the brief and the additional information uncovered during this UX process.
 As the app gets developed, the whole team can refer back to the prototype to ensure that what is being built still aligns with the original goal.

 Top 5 Reasons for Creating a Rapid Prototype

 So, to summarise, here are the top 5 reasons to spend some time creating a Rapid Prototype before jumping into development: